AlexisOhanian/league-of-legends-data/README.md

 # league-of-legends-data

 A data source for League of Legends.
-Contains Champion base stats, item stats, etc.

-Data is stored in json.
+Contains Champion base stats, item stats, etc. Data is stored in json.

 ## Usage

 ## FAQ

 * Where is this data captured from?
-	* The data you see here is captured from the league-of-legends [wiki](http://leagueoflegends.wikia.com/) (which is often updated).
+	* The data you see here is captured from the league-of-legends [wiki](http://leagueoflegends.wikia.com/), which is often updated.

 		A companion utility, [league-of-legends-data-scraper](https://github.com/dhulihan/league-of-legends-data-scraper) is used to automate and update the data you see here.